 Enjoy incredible scenery and some of the best riding you can imagine on this inn-to-inn adventure.
 You’ll enjoy great riding with minimal gear and the added luxury of a roof over your head and a warm bed each night.
 Coupled with the route’s moderate terrain and manageable daily distances, this trip makes an excellent choice for beginners or for those wishing to enjoy more time out of the saddle during their vacation.

 After pedaling from Petoskey to the top of the Lower Peninsula, the Mackinac Bridge Authority’s shuttle service will take us to the other side of the world-famous bridge.
 Then we’ll proceed north toward the shore of Whitefish Bay, where the Edmund Fitzgerald would have landed if, in the immortal words of Canadian folk singer Gordon Lightfoot, “she’d put 15 more miles behind her.”
-We’ll put many more miles behind us each day on this stellar summer ride.
+We’ll put many more miles behind us each day on this stellar early summer ride.

 Day 1.
 Petoskey, Michigan, 0 miles